icidasset/icidasset/src/writings/health-fitness.md

   This enables you to build muscle more easily.
 - Keep the cutting periods as small as possible.
   Example: cuts for 2 to 3 months, and bulks for 4 to 6 months.
+- When you stop with cutting and going into bulking mode, do not eat a large amount or you will regain a lot of body fat.
+  Make 100-150 calorie progressions, increase every week.

 [More info](http://www.muscleforlife.com/healthy-meal-planning-tips/).